sayon29/Power_of_Noise/README.md

 ### Experiment Overview

-The core of this experiment is a systematic examination of how different types of passages provided to a Large Language Model (LLM) affect its accuracy in an Open-Domain Question Answering (OpenQA) task[cite: 72, 109].
+The core of this experiment is a systematic examination of how different types of passages provided to a Large Language Model (LLM) affect its accuracy in an Open-Domain Question Answering (OpenQA) task.

 Key findings from the study include:
 * **The Negative Impact of Distractors:** Top-scoring documents retrieved by an Information Retrieval (IR) system that do not contain the actual answer (distracting documents) can significantly degrade LLM performance.
 * **The "Power of Noise":** Counter-intuitively, adding completely random documents (informational noise) to the prompt can improve LLM accuracy by up to **35%**
-* **Positioning Matters:** Relevant information is most effective when placed **near the query**; models struggle when the "gold" document is placed in the middle of a long context, often referred to as being "lost in the middle".
+* **Positioning Matters:** Relevant information is most effective when placed **near the query**; models struggle when the "gold" document is placed in the middle of a long context.

 ---